Cuban Bombshell Cindy Prado Flaunts Her Toned Legs In Blush-Colored Corset Dress On Instagram

 Cindy Prado showed off her toned legs in the latest photo series on her Instagram page.
-In the shared snapshots, the Miami-based model rocked a short, blush pink corseted shirt dress with long puffy sleeves and an upright collar.
-The dress’s plunging neckline shows off a sliver of Cindy’s bare chest.
-She paired her look with nude high-heeled sock boots and a small brown purse.
-The purse appears to be from Fendi based on the print but Cindy did not tag the Italian fashion house in the photo or caption.
+In the shared snapshots, the Miami-based model rocked a short, blush pink corseted shirt dress with long, puffy sleeves and an upright collar.
+The outfit’s plunging neckline shows off a sliver of Cindy’s bare chest.
+She paired her look with nude high-heeled sock boots and a small brown purse, which appears to be from Fendi, based on the print.
+However, Cindy did not tag the Italian fashion house in the image or caption.

-Cindy opted to wear her blonde hair in loose curls for the night time photo shoot.
+Cindy opted to wear her blond hair in loose curls for the nighttime photo shoot.
 Her eye makeup was dark and slightly smoky but she balanced that with a more neutral lipstick.
-In the first three photos, she stood in front of a building with classical architectural details.
-She’s captured at different angles in each shot and looked glamorous in them all.
+In the first three snaps, she stood in front of a building with classical architectural details.
+She was captured at different angles in each shot and looked glamorous in them all.
 For the fourth photo, she stood under the bright lights of a modern city street in Miami.
 She didn’t explain the change in location but it could have been done to show how that the garment is versatile enough to be worn in drastically different settings.

-In the caption, Cindy revealed that her dress is from fast-fashion retailer Oh Polly but she didn’t disclose the name of the design.
-But a quick search of the brand’s website reveals that the dress is called the “Own It Corset” dress and retails for $65.67.
+In the caption, Cindy revealed that her outfit is from fast-fashion retailer Oh Polly, though she didn’t disclose the name of the design.
+A quick search of the brand’s website reveals that the dress is called the “Own It Corset,” which has a retail price of $65.67.
 The design is also available in white.

 Fans raved over Cindy’s appearance in the comments section.